ctoth/area_reader/README.md

 A Python Library to parse MUD area files

 This project reads area files from old MUDs and presents them as Python objects.
-The returned objects all use [Attrs](https://pypi.python.org/pypi/attrs) package so it is very easy to do stuff like render out the entire tree of objects as JSON or similar.
+The returned objects all use the [Attrs](https://pypi.python.org/pypi/attrs) package so it is very easy to do stuff like render out the entire tree of objects as JSON or similar.
 ## Example Usage
 ```python